Jiayii03/dtl-web-scraping/README.md

 ## Recovery Plan

+### Failed Downloads
+- **Automatic Reattempts**: Automatically reattempts failed downloads 3 times with delays between attempts.
+- **Tracking Status**: Maintains a `download_status.json` file to track download status, logging successful and failed attempts.
+- **Recovery Mode**: The `--mode recovery` option will be run automatically if failed attempts are detected within the last 5 days without manual intervention.
+However, it can also be run manually when needed.

+### Historical Files
-- **Missed Downloads**: Use the `--mode all` option to recover missed files.
+- **Custom Date Range**: Use the `--mode custom` option to specify a historical date range for retrival from local storage.

+### Website Changes
-- **Website Changes**: If SGX updates the website layout, the script may require updates to XPaths or logic.
+- **Handling Updates**: If SGX updates the website layout, the script may require updates to XPaths or interaction logic.
-- **Historical Files**: The script cannot access files not listed on the website.
-Historical data beyond the available range will need manual intervention.
+- **Error Identification**: Logging will help identify errors caused by such changes.

+### Server/Machine Downtime
+- **Automatic Cron Restart**: Configure the cron service to restart automatically after a reboot: `sudo systemctl enable cron`
+- **Recovery After Reboot**: Detect missed downloads and automatically run in `--mode recovery` after the system restarts.

 ---